spacecode-live/video-call/README.md

-This was created by fusing https://github.com/miguelgrinberg/flask-twilio-video with https://meda.io/embed-react-into-an-html-web-page/.
+This was created by learning from and building on top of https://github.com/miguelgrinberg/flask-twilio-video.